-You can contribute by reporting observations of wild parsnip and Japanese knotweed during the spring, summer, and fall.
+You can contribute by reporting observations of wild parsnip, Japanese knotweed, and Bohemian knotweed during the spring, summer, and fall.

 We invite you to take the Pesky Plant Trackers online training course for an in-depth tutorial on how to make observations on Japanese knotweed and wild parsnip.
 This course was designed by Abbie Anderson, Program Coordinator for Pesky Plant Trackers at the University of Minnesota, and other members of the UNM team.
 The course should take approximately four hours to complete.

 Have questions about observing with Pesky Plant Trackers?
 Connect with Pesky Plants staff and other volunteers via Zoom at one of their free, online events.
 Event dates and links to register here.

 How to participate

 1. Create an account in Nature's Notebook and create a site for monitoring phenology.
 Need a tip on where to find these plants?
 Visit the University of Minnesota's Find Pesky Plants webpage.
 See our specifics of observing if you need more details on getting started.

 2. Select your plants.
 Identify one or more wild parsnip (Pastinaca sativa), Japanese knotweed (Fallopia japonica), or Bohemian knotweed (Fallopia x bohemica) plants (or patches of plants if you can't identify individual plants) and add them to your site in Nature's Notebook.
 You will make observations on this plant or patch repeatedly through the season, so make sure it is conveniently located.

 3. Sign up to receive our Pesky Plant Trackers campaign messaging.
 You will receive messages approximately monthly during the spring, summer, and fall, providing early results, encouragement, observation tips, interesting links, and campaign-specific opportunities.
 Don't miss out!